amnesiiac/amnesiiac.github.io/_posts/2023-04-25-docker-port-mapping.md

 null
 ```
 {% endraw %}
-the null output due to no "EXPOSE ${port}" in blog:v1 Dockerfile, even the running container is configured with port mapping dynamically.
+the reason for the null output: there's no items as "EXPOSE ${port}" in blog:v1 Dockerfile, even the container
+is configured to run with port mapping using docker run -p option.

 <hr>